-- 1. A proxy may but need not be a member of the Company and the provisions of Section 149(1)(b) of the Act shall not apply to the Company. - 2.
+- Section 149(1)(b) of the Act shall not apply to the Company. - 2.
 The proxy form must be duly completed and deposited at the registered office of the Company at AL 308, Lot 590 & Lot 4196, Jalan Industri, U19, Kampung Baru Sungai Buloh, 40160 Shah Alam, Selangor D.E. not less than 48 hours before the time for holding the meeting.
-Provided that in the event the member(s) duly executes the form of proxy but does not name any proxy, such member(s) shall be deemed to have appointed the Chairman of the meeting as his /their proxy, PROVIDED Always that the rest of the proxy form, other than the particulars of the proxy have been duly completed by the member(s). - 3.
-A member shall be entitled to appoint more than one (1) proxy to attend and vote at the same meeting provided that the provisions of Section 149(1)(c) of the Act are complied with. - 4.
-Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy.
-Where the appointer is a corporation, the proxy form must be executed under its common seal or under the hand of an officer or attorney duly authorised.
+Provided that in the event the member(s) duly executes the form of proxy but does not name any proxy, such member[s] shall be deemed to have appointed the Chairman of the meeting as his /their proxy, PROVIDED Always that the rest of the proxy form, other than the particulars of the proxy have been duly completed by the member(s) - A member shall be entitled to appoint more than one (1) proxy to attend and vote at the same meeting provided that the provisions of Section 149(1)(c) of the Act are complied with. - Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy.
+Where the appointer is a corporation, the proxy form must be executed under its common seal or under the hand of an officer or attorney duly authorized. - Annual General Meeting, the Company shall request Bursa Malaysia Depository Sdn.
+Bhd. in accordance with Section 34(1) of the Securities Industry (Central Depositories Act 1991 to issue a General Meeting Record of Depositor as at 28 April 2016.
+Only depositors whose names appear in the Record of Depositors as at 28 April 2016 shall be entitled to attend the said meeting or appoint a proxy to attend and/or vote in his stead. - Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least one (1) proxy in respect with each Securities Account it holds with ordinary shares of the Company standing to the credit of the said Securities Account. - Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominees may appoint in respect of each omnibus account it